-Are you a creative problem solver and a quick learner with experience of observational research?
-Do you have passion and curiosity for understanding complex data and generating insights from them?
-Do you want to start your career at one of the world's largest pharmaceutical companies, in a team that aims to transform the way we use data and analytics to develop and deliver better medicines for patients?
+Are you a creative problem solver and a quick learner interested in observational & quantitative research?
+Do you have passion and curiosity for using healthcare data to drive research and development of novel treatments for patients around the world?
+Do you want to use complex algorithms to generate insights from a variety of medical datasets?
+Do you want to start your career at one of the world's largest pharmaceutical companies, in a team that aims to transform how we use data and advanced analytics to improve care for patients?

-Then StarTrack, a new programme in Personalised Healthcare (PHC) Data Science, is made for you!
-You will join the PHC Data Science team at Roche Headquarters in Basel for a period of 24 months, and work on innovative projects spanning multiple disease areas using a variety of analytic tools and data types (e.g., Electronic Medical Records, Insurance Claims, Patient-Centred Outcomes, Digital Data, Genomics, Imaging and Clinical Trial Data).
+Then StarTrack, the programme in Personalised Healthcare (PHC) Data Science, is made for you!
+You will join the PHC Data Science team at Roche Headquarters in Basel, Switzerland or at Roche UK Affiliate in Welwyn, United Kingdom for a period of 24 months to work on innovative projects spanning multiple disease areas leveraging large amounts of healthcare data originating from EMRs (Electronic Medical Records), Disease Registries, Clinical Trials, Insurance Claims, Digital Health, Genomics and Imaging.
+You would be working side by side with other Roche data scientists to help uncover answers to challenging clinical and business questions.

-- Duration: 24 months, starting in May 2019 (some flexibility with start date)
+- Duration: 24 months, starting in early 2020 (some flexibility with start date)

 - A structured programme preparing early-in-career graduates for an industry position in Personalised Healthcare (PHC) Data Science

-- Opportunities for varied, challenging and innovative projects among the different functions in Roche PHC Data Science (e.g. Real-World Data, Analytics, Omics and Imaging).
+- Opportunities for varied, challenging and innovative projects at different sub-functions in Roche PHC Data Science (e.g. Real-World Data, Advanced Analytics, Digital Health and Imaging).

 Outcome and prospects